Help! My little one won’t eat anything!

 Refusing to eat “at mealtime”

 Toddlers who feel more comfortable “grazing” through the day, rather than letting hunger build up till mealtime, then eating till they’re full are great at making their parents and caregivers worry.
-After all, how can she possibly be getting enough to eat when she only took two bites of her dinner?
+After all, how can they possibly be getting enough to eat when they only took two bite of their dinner?

 The truth is that toddlers are very good at getting the nutrients they need here and there, and have a much harder time having big appetites three times a day for strict mealtimes.
 Their tummies are small enough that two or three snack times a day are usually still a regular part of their lives – and still should be.
 Toddlers who don’t eat too much at mealtime are generally still getting the nutrients they need, just distributed more evenly throughout the day.
 These toddlers can still benefit from eating meals with the rest of the family, and, in fact, a lowering-of-expectations about how much they’ll actually eat during meals can help to keep family mealtimes lower-stress.